Dezra and Irene

 Dezra and John

-Every time a car came into view, the hope was it was Dezra and John.
+Every time a car came into view, I hoped it was Dezra and John.
 So I went into the hotel reception to leave my phone number in case they did show up.
 After that, I would go with my cousins to an estate they would visit.

 I went outside to wait five more minutes when a small car pulled up.
 It was Dezra and John.
 They got lost and asked locals where the Boats of Garten Hotel was.
 There were a lot of “Boat” places in Aviemore.